semaphoreui/semaphore/README.md

 ## What is Semaphore UI?

-Semaphore UI is a modern web interface for popular DevOps tools.
+Semaphore UI is a modern web interface for managing popular DevOps tools.

 Semaphore UI allows you to:
 * Easily run Ansible playbooks, Terraform and OpenTofu code, as well as Bash and PowerShell scripts.